University of California, San Diego

 The University of California, San Diego (Note: The UC San Diego Editorial Style Guide suggests to use no comma in its full name: University of California San Diego.
 The official campus name approved by the Regents of the University of California in November 1960 uses a comma.
 The current systemwide University of California Brand Guidelines published by the University of California Office of the President also use a comma.)
-(UC San Diego or UCSD) is a public land-grant research university in La Jolla, San Diego, California, United States.
-Established in 1960 near the pre-existing Scripps Institution of Oceanography in La Jolla, UC San Diego is the southernmost of the ten campuses of the University of California.
-It offers over 200 undergraduate and graduate degree programs, enrolling 35,442 undergraduate and 10,736 graduate students, tied with UCLA for the largest student housing capacity in the nation.
-The university occupies 2178 acre near the Pacific coast.
+(UC San Diego or UCSD) is a public land-grant research university in the La Jolla neighborhood of San Diego, California, United States.
+Established in 1960, it is the southernmost of the ten campuses of the University of California.
+It occupies 2178 acre near the Pacific coast.

-UC San Diego consists of 12 undergraduate, graduate, and professional schools as well as 8 undergraduate residential colleges.
-The university operates 19 organized research units as well as 8 research units at the School of Medicine, 6 research centers at the Scripps Institution of Oceanography, and 2 multi-campus initiatives.
-UC San Diego is also closely affiliated with several regional research centers such as the Salk Institute for Biological Studies, Scripps Research, Sanford Burnham Prebys, and the Sanford Consortium.

-UC San Diego is considered a Public Ivy.
+UC San Diego consists of 12 schools and has 8 undergraduate residential colleges.
 It is classified among "R1: Doctoral Universities – Very high research activity".
+The university offers over 200 undergraduate and graduate degree programs, enrolling 35,442 undergraduate and 10,736 graduate students.